FSchmidt292/README-generator/README.md

   - Questions

   ### Description
   This is a command line app that allows users to input information based on prompts in their command line and have a professional README get generated! once their readme is generated they can copy and paste the markup into their current readme, or just move the file.
+This README was generated using the app!

   ### Installation Instructions
   NPM Install needs to be run, inquirer NPM.
 Node is necessary as well.